Code-Institute-Submissions/DylBrad-rock-paper-scissors_JanResub/README.md

 ![Buttons](./assets/images/readmeWinner.png)

+# Future fetures to implement

+1. Enter username
+2. Save username to database
+3. Save wins to a database, uptade database with each win
+4. Create leaderboard for users, ranked by number of wins

 # Testing

 - Buttons work as expected.
-- Game finishes after 5 rounds and buttons will not work, as expected.
+- Game finishes after 5 rounds and hand buttons will not work, as expected.
 - Play again button resets score count and allows user to play again

 # Validator Testing